 Surgery is sometimes necessary if other methods of removal don’t work.
 Additional treatment may involve treating any damage the object has caused.

-The prognosis for a foreign object in the body depends on the location of the object.
+The outlook for a foreign object in the body depends on the location of the object.
 In many cases, the object can be successfully removed without complications.

 Since young children are at the highest risk of putting foreign objects in their bodies, prevention involves keeping small objects out of reach.